Skip to content

 @staticmethod

-"""Enumerate RegControls and discover their transformer, winding, and phase.
+"""Enumerate RegControls and discover their transformer and winding.

 Returns: